tvdboom/ATOM/README.md

 		- 'Bag' for Bagging (with decision tree as base estimator)
 		- 'ET' for Extra-Trees
 		- 'RF' for Random Forest
-		- 'AdaBoost' for Adaptive Boosting
+		- 'AdaB' for AdaBoost
 		- 'GBM' for Gradient Boosting Machine
 		- 'XGB' for XGBoost (if package is available)
 		- 'LGB' for LightGBM (if package is available)
+		- 'CatB' for CatBoost (if package is available)
 		- 'lSVM' for Linear Support Vector Machine
 		- 'kSVM' for Non-linear Support Vector Machine
 		- 'PA' for Passive Aggressive